5 Steps to Declutter Your Kitchen Counters

 - Crockpot

-Step #5.
-Use Containers
+Step #5: Use Containers to Keep It Neat

 Here are a few ideas to try out: